getgrav/grav-learn/pages/20/08.advanced/05.flex/06.php-and-events/doc.md

             events: false
 [/codesh]

+> [!WARNING]
-!!!
-During `onAdminSave` you must not replace the object with a different instance.
+> During `onAdminSave` you must not replace the object with a different instance.
 The core throws a `RuntimeException` if the object is switched out, because downstream save logic still holds the original.
 Modify the object in place instead.

 ## Converting stored data with the CLI